What are some other terms for arthritis of the spine?

 In certain situations surgery may be recommended if a full course of conservative treatment does not bring the relief needed to resume normal activities.
 Laser Spine Institute performs minimally invasive spine surgery that offers patients relief from spinal arthritis with an outpatient procedure involving a less than 1-inch incision.

-For more information reach out to our dedicated team of Spine Care Consultants today for no-cost MRI review* to determine if you are a potential candidate for one of our procedures.
+For more information reach out to our dedicated team of Patient Empowerment Consultants today for no-cost MRI review* to determine if you are a potential candidate for one of our procedures.